-Air chucks are typically mounted to a machine spindle with an adapter plate.
+Non-rotating air chucks are typically mounted to a table with an adapter or mounting plate.
 Refer to the chuck assembly drawing to familiarize yourself with the chuck's components before mounting the chuck.

-9.1 MOUNTING ADAPTER PLATE
+9.1 MOUNTING PLATE INSTALLATION

-- Make certain that the spindle and mounting plate are clean and free of nick, burrs, and foreign materials which would prevent the proper seating of the adapter plate. - Mount the adapter plate to the machine spindle.
-Do not fully tighten the mounting bolts at this time.
-First indicate the radial runout of the pilot diameter, and lateral runout of the mounting face as described in step 3. - 3.
-Use a dial indicator to measure the radial and lateral runout of the mounting surfaces of the adapter plate.
-Both radial and face runout should not exceed .0002" (0.005mm).
-Adjust the radial runout to within .0002" (0.005mm) before fully tightening the mounting bolts.
-If the face runout exceeds .0002" (0.005mm), remove the adapter from the spindle nose and verify that the adapter plate is seating properly and is clean and free of nicks and burrs.
-A skim cut can be taken on the mounting face of the adapter once it is mounted to the spindle to assure the face is running true. - Tighten the mounting bolts alternately to the torque specifications given in Section 4.0.
+- Make certain that the table and mounting plate are clean and free of nick, burrs, and foreign materials which would prevent the proper seating of the adapter plate. - Mount the adapter plate to the table.
+Tighten the mounting bolts alternately to the torque specifications given in Section 4.0. - Indicate the lateral runout of the face of the mounting plate.
+Ensure the lateral runout does not exceed .0002" (.005mm). - 4.
+If the face runout exceeds .0002" (0.005mm), remove the mounting plate and verify that the adapter plate is seating properly and is clean and free of nicks and burrs.
+A skim cut can be taken on the mounting face of the mounting plate once it is mounted to the table to assure the face is running true.